-Peperomia San Marino is a hybrid along with 1000+ different types of Peperomia, species, cultivars and hybrids all hailing from Central and South America, tropical Asia and Africa.
+The Peperomia San Marino plant is an attractive new Peperomia cultivar.
+There are over 1000+ different types of Peperomia, species, cultivars, and hybrids.
+Peperomias are true pepper (Piperaceae a or Piper) family members.
+They hail from Central and South America, tropical Asia, and Africa.

 Peperomia San Marino Care Tips